martingleeson/auto_confirm_coworkers/Readme.md

     DataMapper.auto_migrate! # create database tables. only do this once as it wipes your database Subscription.new(space_subdomain: <your-cobot-space-subdomain>,
       access_token: <access-token>).subscribe

+Optionally add `plan: '<plan name>'` to the subscription in order to only aut-confirm members on that plan.

 #### Running on your local machine